Register for upcoming trips on our Trips and Events Calendar webpage

 Backpackers atop a rocky summit with mist and fog surrounding them.

-Pemigewasset Wilderness, N.H.
+Pemigewasset Wilderness, New Hampshire

 The Pemigewasset Wilderness is New Hampshire’s largest Wilderness Area, and includes over 45,000 acres of protected land in the heart of the White Mountains.
 Ringed by impressive peaks, the wilderness forms the upper watershed for the Pemigewasset River, providing lush valleys accessed only by hiking trails.
 The trip is designed for beginner backpackers with lots of instruction in basic backpacking skills and Leave No Trace principles.
 This can also be a great trip for the experienced backpacker.